eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

 in the cstdlib.
 For details see the clang documentation.

-The current CMake configuration already contains this for the debug build, so for building with CMake and clang just change to your build dir and use
+The current CMake configuration already contains this for the debug build, so for building with CMake and clang just change to your repository base dir and use

 ```
+CXX=clang++ cmake -D CMAKE_BUILD_TYPE=Debug -B build .
-CXX=clang++ cmake -DCMAKE_BUILD_TYPE=Debug --build build -j $(nproc)
+cmake --build build -j $(nproc)
 ```

 The clang-debug-build will detect memory leaks (among other things)